RCass172/rent-a-drone/README.md

 The primary goal is to show all relevant information to a user in an appealing way with an easy to use, responsive website.
 As the business owner is primarily on Instagram, I decided to embed a video from the Instagram account to encourage the user to connect via social media and increase brand awareness.

 The website has been created using a simple design and use of JavaScript interactivity to avoid too much information being shown to the user all at once, which can make the page feel too busy.
 A responsive contact form is also provided to ensure users have a clear way to contact the business and all emails are sent directly to the business owner, which will in turn create bookings.

+## **User Goals**

+As a customer I would like:

+* An easy to navigate website
+* A website that is responsive on all devices i.e mobile/tablet/desktop
+* Relevant content throughout
+* A visually appealing website that stands out
+* To be able to find testimonials from previous users
+* To see photographs and videos that showcase business portfolio
+* To be able to contact the business easily